openthread/ot-docs/site/en/guides/porting/define-cmake-rules.md

 ## The `src` directory

-This is the heart of the repository and is where the platform abstraction layer will be implemented.
+This is the heart of the repository and is where the platform abstraction layer is implemented.
 It will also contain a few other required files.

 ### `src/arm-none-eabi.cmake`

-This is a toolchain file which defines some variables that CMake will use in the build process.
-A good starting point would be to copy [the file](https://github.com/openthread/ot-efr32/blob/main/src/arm-none-eabi.cmake) from `ot-efr32` and modify it to fit your platform.
+This is a toolchain file which defines some variables that CMake uses in the build process.
+A good starting point would be to copy [the `ot-efr32` version of this file](https://github.com/openthread/ot-efr32/blob/main/src/arm-none-eabi.cmake) and modify it to fit your platform.

 ### `src/CMakeLists.txt`

-This is where you will define the source files, include paths, compiler flags, etc. for your platform library.
+This is where you define the source files, include paths, and compiler flags for your platform library.
 A good example of this file for a repository which supports only a single platform is from [`ot-cc2538`](https://github.com/openthread/ot-cc2538/blob/main/src/CMakeLists.txt).

 Support for multiple platforms in a single repository is possible and several platform repositories can be used as reference.
 See [ot-efr32][ot-efr32] and [ot-nrf528xx][ot-nrf528xx].